 How soon after tooth extraction can I receive a dental implant?

 Some tooth implants can be placed immediately after extraction if there’s enough bone and no infection.
 In other cases, you may need to wait several weeks to a few months for the area to heal fully.
 The timeline depends on the condition of the bone and your overall oral health.
-Your dentist will evaluate and guide the best timing for implant placement.
+Our dentist will evaluate and guide the best timing for implant placement.

 Do partial dentures need to be removed at night, or can they be worn continuously?

-It’s best to remove partial dentures at night to give your gums a break and allow proper cleaning.
+You should remove partial dentures at night to give your gums a break and allow proper cleaning.
 Wearing them 24/7 can lead to irritation, inflammation, or even infection in the tissues.
 Removing them while you sleep also helps extend their lifespan.
 Clean them daily and soak them overnight in a denture solution or water.

 Can a dental bridge be used if multiple teeth are missing in different areas?